5 reasons you need to get out of your comfort zone

 Many people will spend their entire lives there, never venturing outside to see what they could have or might be capable of achieving.
 But there is a cost for living our lives this way.
 While staying inside our bubble offers instant benefits, we end up sacrificing the potential for much better possibilities down the road.

 It’s worth remembering that getting out of your comfort zone doesn’t have to be a radical act.
-Maybe you challenge yourself to speak up in a meeting that you normally find intimidating or invite a new neighbor to go a walk.
+Maybe you challenge yourself to speak up in a meeting that you normally find intimidating or invite a new neighbor to go on a walk.
 Then you can gradually push yourself to take on bigger (strategic) risks.

 Here are five reasons it’s good to try to get out of your comfort zone: